Introduction

 A manager is a leader who’s officially in charge.

 All managers are leaders, but not all leaders are managers.
-A secretary who’s not in charge as a manager but actively guides people toward the right path is a leader.
-Healthy environments usually uncover leaders who are not managers and gradually convert them to managers.
+A normal team member who’s not in charge as a manager or team lead but actively and repeatedly guides other team members toward the right path is a leader.
+Organizations should uncover such leaders and consider converting them to managers so that they can become more effective.

 Minimalism

-The Compass doesn’t provide you with a list of all potentially desirable behaviors: it’s a minimalist model that avoids clutter by focusing on the most essential behaviors.
-These are behaviors that have the biggest impact and are necessary for most leaders most of the time.
+The Compass doesn’t provide you with every potentially effective behaviors: It’s a minimalist model that avoids clutter by focusing on the most essential behaviors.
+These are behaviors that have the biggest effect and are necessary for most leaders most of the time.

-Listing all potentially desirable behaviors would result in a list more than ten times the size of this Compass.
+Listing all potentially effective behaviors would result in a list many times larger than this Compass.

 Scope of impact